James Bond (Daniel Craig): No Time to Die

 One year later, Bond has retired from MI-6 and is living with Madeleine in Matera.
 At her insistence, Bond visits Vesper's grave, where he is unexpectedly attacked by Spectre assassin Primo (Dali Benssalah).
 He finds a voicemail on Madeleine's phone from Blofeld, thanking her for helping set Bond up.
-Bond ends their relationship even as she protests her innocence.
+Feeling betrayed, Bond ends their relationship and sends her away on a train, even as she protests her innocence.

 Five years later, Bond is living in Jamaica, where he is contacted by Leiter; his old friend asks him for help rescuing corrupt MI-6 scientist Valdo Obruchev (David Dencik), who has seemingly been kidnapped by Spectre.
 Bond turns him down, but he changes his mind after encountering MI-6 agent Nomi (Lashana Lynch), his successor as 007, who warns him not to interfere with her own efforts to find Obruchev.
 Bond returns to MI-6, where M informs him that Spectre kidnapped Obruchev after the scientist developed a DNA-targeted nanobot weapon called Project Heracles.

 Bond infiltrates a Spectre meeting with help from Leiter's fellow CIA agent Paloma (Ana de Armas), where the nanobot weapon is unleashed, killing every one of Spectre's ranking agents.
 Paloma then brings Bond to Obruchev, who is in the custody of Leiter and U.S. State Department agent Logan Ash (Billy Magnussen), who is secretly in league with terrorist Lyutsifer Safin (Rami Malek), the true mastermind of the theft of Project Heracles.
 Ash mortally wounds Leiter and flees with Obruchev, who is also working for Safin.
 Bond escapes after Leiter dies in his arms.